Ethics of artificial intelligence: Climate impacts

 The largest generative AI models require significant computing resources to train and use.
 These computing resources are often concentrated in massive data centers.
 The resulting environmental impacts include greenhouse gas emissions, water consumption, and electronic waste.
-Despite improved energy efficiency, the energy needs are expected to increase, as AI gets more broadly used.
+Despite improved energy efficiency, the energy needs are expected to increase, as AI becomes more broadly used.

 Electricity consumption and carbon footprint

 These resources are often concentrated in massive data centers, which require demanding amounts of energy, resulting in increased greenhouse gas emissions.
 A 2023 study suggests that the amount of energy required to train large AI models was equivalent to 626,000 pounds of carbon dioxide or the same as 300 round-trip flights between New York and San Francisco.